 If you decide to return to work after you’ve already retired, here are a few things to keep in mind:

 - Returning to an employer who offers ASEBP benefits: If you are eligible for your employer’s ASEBP benefits, your Early Retirement benefits will be suspended until you leave this position or are no longer eligible for Early Retirement benefits.
 If you are planning to have your Early Retirement benefits reinstated, you will need to let us know within 31 days of your last working day by completing the Early Retiree Change Application.
 If you do not complete the form within this time, your Early Retirement benefits will be cancelled.

-- Returning to an employer who doesn’t offer ASEBP benefits: You can choose to continue receiving all or some of your benefit coverage.
+- Returning to an employer who doesn’t offer ASEBP benefits: You can choose to continue receiving all or some of your benefits coverage.
 If you decide not to continue any part of your benefits, you will not be eligible to reapply for coverage once you stop working.
 Use the Early Retiree Change Application to reduce or cancel your coverage.

 Making Changes to Your Early Retirement Benefits